 Problems with language

 Changes in personality

 Loss of the ability to know who people are.
 This even includes people whom the person knows well, such as a child or spouse.

 Many of these symptoms may be caused by other health problems.
 Always see your healthcare provider for a diagnosis.

 No single test can diagnose Alzheimer disease.
 A healthcare provider will first rule out other conditions.
 But the only way to confirm a diagnosis of Alzheimer disease is to examine the brain after death.
 An autopsy can show changes in the brain that mark the disease.

 It’s important to find out if the dementia is caused by an illness that can be treated.
 A healthcare provider will do thorough exams of the person’s nervous system.
 The provider may also do:

 Complete health history.
 This may include questions about overall health and past health problems.
 The provider will see how well the person can do daily tasks.
 The provider may ask family members about any changes in behavior or personality.

 Mental status test.
-This may include tests of memory, problem solving, attention, counting, and language.
+This may include tests of memory, problem-solving, attention, counting, and language.
 Neuropsychological testing may also be done.
 This will likely be a series of tests that assess your brain function.
-It usually involves answering questions and doing certain tasks.
+It often involves answering questions and doing certain tasks.

 Other lab tests.
 These may include blood and urine tests to find possible causes of the problem.